 Even running a sole proprietorship requires a large amount of dedication and it can be difficult to manage everything on your own.
 Since you’ll have to become an LLC to hire someone, a better option is to outsource the work you are unable to do yourself.

 Contracting a virtual assistant allows you to hand off all your admin tasks along with things like bookkeeping, social media, and marketing.
 This leaves you free to focus on your core business functions.
-Receive a 5-percent discount on virtual assistant services from MYVA360 by using this coupon.
+Receive a 10-percent discount on virtual assistant services from MYVA360 by scheduling a consultation.